-South Dakota law prohibits any person under age 18 from knowingly possessing a handgun.1 This prohibition does not apply if the minor has the consent of the minor’s parent or guardian to possess a handgun and:
+South Dakota law prohibits any person under age 18 from knowingly possessing a handgun.1 This prohibition does not apply if the minor has the prior written consent of the minor’s parent or guardian to possess a handgun and:

 - Is on premises owned or leased by the minor or his or her parent, guardian or immediate family member;